BatchClayderman/LaTeXChecker/README.md

 ### v3.2 (20250317)

-Support multiple typesetting styles for one paper more friendly.
+Supported multiple typesetting styles for one paper in a more friendly way.

+Supported preset workflows and manual pausing.

+Supported ``\let`` and ``\orignewcommand`` commands, with making one command equal to another one adapted.

+Fixed some potential bugs.

 ## Screenshot(s)